Viacheslav1510/CI_PP2_GGMQ/README.md

 ### Performance
 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
-- Guess a Number page.
-Performace is not good enough because I'm using external link for main GIF animation instead of video format.
+- Guess a Number page
   - <details><summary>Desktop</summary>
     <img src="docs/validation/performance/guess-performance-desktop.png" alt="Performance">
     </details>